cardinalitypuzzles/cardboard/dev-guide.md

 The app uses Google OAuth2 to authenticate users.
 If the `SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET` environment variable isn't set, the app will fall back to a "Signup" flow where users can create their own username and password.
 Even with Google OAuth2 enabled, you can still create superusers using `python manage.py createsuperuser`.
 The OAuth2 settings are configured at https://console.developers.google.com/apis/credentials?project=cardboard-test-260001.

 You should be able to use Google OAuth2 locally as well, since the OAuth2 settings above include `localhost` and `127.0.0.1` as authorized redirect URLs.

-The list of allowed emails is the emails of the users who have access to `GOOGLE_DRIVE_HUNT_FOLDER_ID`.
-If you don't have access, please message a Collaborator to be added.

 ### Google Sheets Integration (optional)